FuelLabs/fuels-rs/docs/src/getting-started/predicates.md

 ## Configurable constants

-Same as contracts and scripts, you can define configurable constants in `predicates` which can be changed during the predicate execution.
-Here is an example how the constants are defined.
+Same as contracts and scripts, you can define configurable constants in `predicates`, which can be changed during the predicate execution.
+Here is an example of how the constants are defined.

 ```rust,ignore
 {{#include ../../../packages/fuels/tests/predicates/predicate_configurables/src/main.sw:predicate_configurables}}
 ```
-Each of the configurable constants will get a dedicated `set` method in the SDK.
-For example, the constant `U8` will get the `set_U8` method which accepts the same type as defined in sway.
+Each configurable constant will get a dedicated `set` method in the SDK.
+For example, the constant `U8` will get the `set_U8` method which accepts the same type defined in sway.
 Below is an example where we chain several `set` methods and update the predicate with the new constants.

 ```rust,ignore
 {{#include ../../../packages/fuels/tests/predicates.rs:predicate_configurables}}